 Our guide, Carol Andrews, gave a really interesting talk, and afterwards we talked with her a little bit about becoming a volunteer with the National Parks Service.
 She gave us several tips that will come in handy when we get ready to try that.
 I assumed the volunteers would have memorized canned speeches, but she said that they had to do all their own research.
 That certainly makes it more interesting.
 I’ll bet Toastmasters experience would come in handy too.

+She also showed us the resident great horned owls that live up in the canopy.
 We had lunch under the picnic ramada.
 I resisted my inclination to feed the critters (there was a sign), but took pictures of them.
 George insists that any mammal that burrows in the ground is a gopher, but these little guys were called “Roundtail Ground Squirrels”.
 Lunchtime entertainment was a couple of doing a bit of a territorial chase-and-chomp.
 Nighttime entertainment is probably the equally thrilling owl/rodent version.

 Back home with a small detour for ice cream.
 Yes, I can eat ice cream in January; I think the temperature was about 72.More pictures of Casa Grande Ruins NM